grunt-lucas/porytiles/CONTRIBUTING.md

 # Contributions
 Contributions to Porytiles are always welcome!
-To contribute, you are encouraged to fork Porytiles and then make your changes in a branch in your fork.
+To contribute, fork Porytiles and then make your changes in a branch in your fork.
 You may then submit a cross-repository PR to the main Porytiles repo with your feature.
 Please see below for guidance on how to name your branch.

 ## Git Workflow and Repository Branch Conventions
 Porytiles's Git workflow and branch name conventions follow the Gitflow model.
 Porytiles-specific idiosyncracies are outlined below.
 For more on the Gitflow model, [please see this writeup.](https://nvie.com/posts/a-successful-git-branching-model/)
 Contributors should be working on topic branches only.
-Admins will handle the housekeeping related to the `master`, `release`, and `hotfix` branches.
+Admins will handle the housekeeping related to the `master`, `develop`, `release`, and `hotfix` branches.

-Aside: occasionally, I may push small changes directly to `develop`.
+Note: occasionally, I may push small changes directly to `develop`.
 This will only happen on occasion, and in cases where opening a PR would create unnecessary noise for repository watchers.
 E.g. if a previous `docs` PR had a typo, I may just fix the typo with a direct `develop` push.